Colonial Conquest: Game mechanics

-Based on the principles of Risk (but without dice rolling), in Colonial Conquest, the player controls armies and ship in order to take control of the world.
+Based on the principles of Risk (but without dice rolling), in Colonial Conquest, the player controls armies and ships in order to conquer the world.
 The game matches the historical context of the Scramble for Africa, and the scenario begins in the year 1880.

-The player can select one of the six major powers of the time: England, Germany, France, United States, Japan, and Russia.
+The player can pick one of the six major powers of the time: England, Germany, France, United States, Japan, and Russia.

-The land and naval forces of each country have different attack and defense values, as well as different costs.
+The land and naval forces of each country have varying attack and defense values, as well as different costs.
 For example, Russia spends three times less money for the recruitment of its ground troops than England, but in return, the Russian offensive and defensive value will be much lower than that of their British counterparts.